-This sensory play idea is perfect for summer.
+Making sand foam is perfect for summer.
 Your child will also love our Frozen shaving cream play idea.

 Affiliate links have been used below.
 For more information, see my full disclosure.

-Sand and Shaving Cream Sensory Play
+Sand and Shaving Cream

 Start by pouring several cups of play sand into a large, shallow container.
 We used an empty under the bed storage container.